Working from home seems the dream right?

 This is something that I’ve recently started experimenting with, and so far I’ve had good results.

 Every time you switch tasks your brain experiences a bit of a delay (don’t worry about it, it’s a normal part of how our cognitive processes work!)
-By batching, you’re avoiding multitasking and, as a
+By batching, you’re avoiding multitasking and, as a result, you increase your productivity.

 The Pomodoro Technique is a popular time management technique which uses batching.